-• Longest street in Belgrade goes on for 7.5 kilometers
+• The longest street in Belgrade goes on for 7.5 kilometers

 Bulevar Kralja Aleksandra (King Alexander blvd.) is the longest street in Belgrade and one of the longest municipal streets in Europe.
-The street numbers (of the buildings on this avenue) go as high as 656.
+The street numbers go as high as 656.

 • Belgrade is proud of having its "eternal" football derby between Crvena Zvezda and Partizan

-• Highway is going right through the city of Belgrade (photo above)
+• The highway is going right through the city of Belgrade (photo above)

-Tthis is E-70/E-71 routes (from Croatian and Hungarian border) forming A1 route towards the City of Niš and Macedonian and Bulgarian border.
-The portion of the highway that goes through the city is registered under the street name of "Bulevar Arsenija Čarnojevića" (Arsenije Čarnojević blvd.), and, for example, the Belgrade Arena (called "Štark Arena") is located at number 58.
+This is E-70/E-71 routes (from Croatian and Hungarian border) forming A1 route towards the City of Niš and North Macedonian and Bulgarian border.
+The portion of the highway that goes through the city is registered under the street name of "Bulevar Arsenija Čarnojevića" (Arsenije Čarnojević blvd.), and, for example, the Belgrade Arena hall of sports (now called "Štark Arena") is located at number 58.

 • The oldest building in Belgrade is a mosque (Bayrakli mosque), built in 1575 (2nd photo)

 • The oldest civil structure still standing in Belgrade is a small house in Cara Dušana street (eng.
-"Emperor Dušan street", in Dorćol district), built in 1730's
+"Emperor Dušan street", in Dorćol district), built in 1727

-Even though the first plan of building the Metro in Belgrade appeared in the late 1960's, the Serbian Capital remains one of the few major European cities still without this mean of transportation.
+Even though the first plans of building the metro in Belgrade appeared in the late 1960's, the Serbian capital remains one of the few major European cities still without this mean of transportation.
 The construction of the first line of metro is planned for 2023.

 • Center of Belgrade is one giant graveyard